Physical Therapy for Total Hip Replacement

 Your doctor will diagnose the need for a total hip replacement based on a variety of factors, including your symptoms, medical history, and the results of imaging tests like X-rays or MRIs.
 If non-surgical treatments—such as medication or physical therapy—fail to relieve pain or restore function, your doctor may recommend hip replacement surgery.

 Patients are typically candidates for surgery if they experience chronic pain that interferes with daily activities, difficulty walking, or a limited range of motion.
-Once the need for surgery is determined, your healthcare team will guide you through the next steps, including the role of physical therapy in your recovery.
+Once the need for surgery is determined, your healthcare team will guide you through the next steps, including the role of partial knee replacement rehabilitation and physical therapy in your recovery.

 How Can a Physical Therapist Help?